estudio89/sublime-pragma/README.md

 # Sublime Pragma Marks Plugin

-To add a pragma mark, simply add a comment with a collon right after the comment start symbol:
+To add a pragma mark, simply add a comment with a colon right after the comment start symbol:

 - `#: This is a python pragma mark`
 - `<!-- : This is an HTML pragma mark`